Landscape view not supported, please use portrait view!

 It’s important to consider all of these costs before taking out a second mortgage.
 You should also look at your existing debt and consider if you are able to take on more debt before making a decision.

 You should also be aware that having two mortgages could affect your credit score.
-If you have multiple mortgages, lenders may assume that you are taking on too much debt and may view this as a risk when considering any future applications for credit.
-Therefore, it’s important to ensure that you can afford the payments for both mortgages before taking out a second one.
+If you have multiple mortgages, lenders may assume that you are taking on too much debt and may view this as a risk when considering future credit applications.
+Therefore, it’s important to ensure you can afford both mortgages’ payments before taking out a second one.

 This often means you may be able to purchase your second home for a 10% deposit if you are buying a second property to live in, because it is to become the main residence (the stamp duty will still apply).
 By converting your first residence into a buy-to-let property you can often buy the second residence with minimal deposit.